Jimboom7/SkatZero/README.md

 "SZvsX" was an instance of SkatZero that played only against the weak XSkat AI.
 Due to the nature of the rating system on the ISS this led to more rating points and a convenient first place after 1000 games.
 SkatZero was able to play 51% of the hands as solo player and won 91% of those.
 The average Fabian Seeger score per hand was 42.5 compared to 18.5 of XSkat.

 "SkatZero" was an instance of SkatZero that played 10000 games against Kermit, the previous state of the art AI.
-It reached an average Fabian Seeger score of 27.1, compared 25.1 of Kermit.
+It reached an average Fabian Seeger score of 27.1, compared to 25.1 of Kermit.
 Here are the detailed statistics:

 ![Statistic vs. Kermit](img/vskermit.png)